Promises and Secrets

 THE REAL WORLD

 This set of three side-by-side boxes will be used to identify the major viewpoints of boths sides of an issue.
-FACTS listed here in the center will be undisputed events, things, and information accepted by most reasonable persons, but about which there are multiple viewpoints regarding the state, origin, or meaning of the subject matter.
+FACTS listed here in the center will be generally undisputed events, things, and information regarding the subject matter that are accepted by most reasonable persons, but about which there are multiple viewpoints regarding the state, origin, or meaning of the subject matter.

 SEND US YOUR SIDE